airbusgeo/osio/README.md

 Under the hood, osio splits the remote object into blocks of fixed sizes (by default 128k), and keeps an lru cache of the already downloaded blocks.
 Subsequent reads from the object will be populated by the contents of these cached blocks.
-An Osio adapter is safe for concurrent usage, and mechanisms are in place do de-dpuplicate reads to the source object in case of concurrent access.
+An Osio adapter is safe for concurrent usage, and mechanisms are in place do de-duplicate reads to the source object in case of concurrent access.

 ## Example Usage